Effectively leverage your Emergency Connectivity Funds

 - End-user devices such as laptops and tablets

 - Broadband services to expand coverage to students

-Eligible institutions must have an active FCC registration number to submit requests for funding, purchases are authorized between July 1, 2021 to June 30, 2022.
+February 2022 update: Eligible institutions must have an active FCC registration number to submit requests for funding.
+Purchases are authorized between July 1, 2021 and June 30, 2023.

 How SHI can help

 If this is the first you’ve heard about ECF funding, and you’re not sure how to proceed, SHI is here to help guide you.

 First, all the equipment mentioned in the previous section can be purchased through SHI.
 Our vast partner ecosystem and solution practice experts can help you identify the right equipment for all your networking needs.